the twilit and allegorical Slava Tsukerman film,

 Significantly, THX 1138 was a rebellious film manifesto that implicitly and satirically blasted the drugged up and listless student and youth underground of the Sixties and defiantly proclaimed the Lucas goal of leaving that disaffected underground behind and succeeding as a quirky, independent and J.D.
 Jedi mainstream film artist as surely as Robert Duvall’s shaven headed underground asylum inmate worker THX 1138 left behind a huvine underground society and climbed a ladder up and out of the subterranean herd and into the setting sun of the Old Hollywood era at the end of the film, a freedom achieved by Lucas with the resounding and triumphant successes of AMERICAN GRAFFITI and STAR WARS EPISODE IV: A NEW HOPE.
 Thus, alluding to Lucas and THX 1138 at the beginning of LIQUID SKY prepared us not only for another satirical and sly fi themed roast of an underground druggie culture-in this case the early Eighties New Wave scene in New York-and implicitly reaffirmed that the film would roast Lucas and his addictive, special effects filled and Ozian themed STAR WARS Classic Trilogy on another level, but also prepared us for leaving behind the Lucas era at the end of the film.
 In fact, this implicit interest in roasting addictive special f/x filled sly fi film art like that of Lucas was quickly reaffirmed, for the opening and scene setting montage prologue concluded with a tragicomic alien invasion.

 Indeed, a ridiculously tiny flying saucer was seen appearing out of nowhere in the New York nightscape like the floating bubble of Glinda the Good, the tornado tossed Kansas farmhouse carrying Dorothy and Toto to Oz or a flying L. A. police car-known as a ‘spinner’-in BLADE RUNNER, moving so slowly it appeared to be moving…without moving.
-Significantly, the tiny UFO also evoked the equally dimunitive flying saucer filled with tiny astronauts from Earth that arrived on a planet of human-like giants and who battled one of the giants in the allegorical Douglas Heyes telefilm, ‘The Invaders’ (1961), a season two episode of the original TWILIGHT ZONE television series that perhaps explored the arrival of the small screen and the subsequent battle between the small tv screen and the big silver screen for the allegiance of audiences in the Fifties and Sixties given that film star Agnes Moorehead played the mute and unnamed giantess who battled the tiny terran astronauts occupying the flying saucer.
-Thus, LIQUID SKY was eerily but fittingly linked to the Twilight Zone and to twilit disasters right from the beginning of the film only a month after the TZ disaster, implicitly making LIQUID SKY the first film to presciently and righteously blast the TZ disaster in the dread allegorical Zone Wars, as well as the first film to implicitly reply to BLADE RUNNER.
-The link to ‘The Invaders’ also prepared us for another battle between a twilit and dimunitive alien and towering giants in LIQUID SKY.
+However, despite its dimunitive size, the arrival of the UFO was eerily prescient, given that LIQUID SKY was still in the post-production phase at the time of the TZ disaster.
+For the tiny UFO evoked the equally dimunitive flying saucer filled with tiny astronauts from Earth that arrived on a planet of human-like giants and who battled one of the giants in the allegorical Douglas Heyes telefilm, ‘The Invaders’ (1961), a season two episode of the original TWILIGHT ZONE television series that perhaps explored the arrival of the small screen and the subsequent battle between the small tv screen and the big silver screen for the allegiance of audiences in the Fifties and Sixties given that film star Agnes Moorehead played the mute and unnamed giantess who battled the tiny terran astronauts occupying the flying saucer.
+Thus, LIQUID SKY was eerily linked to the Twilight Zone and to twilit disasters right from the beginning of the film only a month after the TZ disaster, as if it were the implicit and symbolic manifestation of angry and vengeful twilit forces arriving from the Twilight Zone to wreak havoc on the film artists responsible for the disaster as well as the first film to implicitly reply to BLADE RUNNER.

 Curiously, this tiny UFO slowly descended and landed on the roof overlooking the balcony of the penthouse suite.
 Here its twilit and dimunitive alien occupant-or was that dimunitive and alienated human occupant?-quickly used its single cyclopsean eye and its psychedelic infrared vision to study the interior of the neon lit penthouse suite via a mirror left in a corner of the balcony, a mirror reflection that created a strange and distorted funhouse mirror world, a mirrorworld made flesh in the avant garde New Wave fashion, music and poetry circle of Margaret and her mostly gay friends.
 Significantly, the alien took a particular interest in Margaret’s double neon framed face mask on the far wall facing the windows and open stained glass door overlooking the balcony and its reflecting mirror, sensing, finding and consuming the heroin Adrian hid behind the mask-a masked heroin stash that reminded us that ‘blade runner’ was slang for heroin addict.
 This vampiric consumption occurred in a psychedelic infrared effects sequence that implicitly saw the euphoria the twilit alien invader felt in consuming the drug swell into a Death Star evoking coloured ball that peaked in swollen moon size before slowly dwindling and fading away, reaffirming that the film was implicitly roasting Lucas on one level.
 And with the fading away of the deadly pleasure moon, the prologue ended and Act One began.